 RULE 9: HONOR CODE VIOLATION (Responsibility/Courage) The expectation is that each student will be honest and submit his/her own work.
 Cheating, plagiarism and other Honor Code violations are strictly prohibited.
-Examples of violations of this rule include, but are not limited to: Honor Code copying or "borrowing" from another source and submitting it as one's own work seeking or accepting unauthorized assistance on tests, projects or other assignments fabricating data or resources providing or receiving test questions in advance without permission working collaboratively with other students when individual work is • working conaboratively with other students when individual work is expected RULE 10: WE APONS AND DANGEROUS INSTRUMENTS/HAZARDOUS OBJECTS/ UNAUTHORIZED ITEMS (Responsibility/ Caring) sell, attempt to sell, or co object/unauthorized item this rule should be con agencies as appropriate.
-Executive Director (S enforcement.
-The possessi 16-5-21; 16-5-24; 16-11-127; 16 The incidents will be rep All not possess, handle, transmit, or cause to be transmitted; use or threaten to use; Inspire to sell a firearm, a dangerous weapon or dangerous instrument/hazardous in, either concealed or open to view, on school property.
-All items prohibited under fiscated and given to the local school resource officer or other law enforcement The disposition of items prohibited under this rule should be determined by the Superintendent) or his/her designated school official, in conjunction with law ion of any dangerous weapon, hazardous object, or firearm in violation of O.C.G.A. § - 11-127.1; or 16-11- 132 will trigger the reporting requirements of O.C.G.A. § 20- 2- 1184.
-Forted to the school police, the Director of Operations, and the Executive Director perintendent) who will notify the network office's attorney.
-Dangerous Weapons receive a recommendation for expulsion or permanent expulsion from Amana Academy campuses.
-RULE 11 : ALCOHOL AND OTHER DRUGS/PSYCHOACTIVE SUBSTANCES (Responsibility) Offenses are cumulative.
-A student shall not: use/consume/buy/s effects of drugs or a dentify a substance to be alcohol or an illegal drug or ell/distribute/possess/transmit compounds or substances meant to mimic the alcohol. ossess with intent to distribute any over- the- counter medication.
-RULE 12: ATTENDANCE (Responsibility/ Citizenship/ Perseverance) Excessive Tardiness/Class Cuts "Skipping" or missing any class or activity or any portion of a class or activity or being tardy for a class or activity for which he or she is enrolled without a valid excuse.
-Attendance Leave school grounds during the course of the regularly scheduled school day without the permission of a parent and school principal or designee.
-Students must follow the established procedures for checking in or out of school.
+Examples of violations of this rule include, but are not limited to: Honor Code copying or "borrowing" from another source and submitting it as one's own work seeking or accepting unauthorized assistance on tests, projects or other assignments fabricating data or resources providing or receiving test questions in advance without permission working collaboratively with other students when individual work is expected RULE 10: WEAPONS AND DANGEROUS INSTRUMENTS/HAZARDOUS OBJECTS/ UNAUTHORIZED ITEMS (Responsibility/ Caring) Prohibition: A student shall not possess, handle, transmit, or cause to be transmitted; use or threaten to use; sell, attempt to sell, or conspire to sell a firearm, a dangerous weapon or dangerous instrument/hazardous object/unauthorized item, either concealed or open to view, on school property.
+All items prohibited under this rule should be confiscated and given to the local school resource officer or other law enforcement agencies as appropriate.
+The disposition of items prohibited under this rule should be determined by the

+Prohibition: A student shall not possess, handle, transmit, or cause to be transmitted; use or threaten to use; sell, attempt to sell, or conspire to sell a firearm, a dangerous weapon or dangerous instrument/hazardous object/unauthorized item, either concealed or open to view, on school property.
+All items prohibited under this rule should be confiscated and given to the local school resource officer or other law enforcement agencies as appropriate.
+The disposition of items prohibited under this rule should be determined by the Executive Director (Superintendent) or his/her designated school official, in conjunction with law enforcement.
+The possession of any dangerous weapon, hazardous object, or firearm in violation of O.C.G.A. § 16-5-21; 16-5-24; 16-11-127; 16-11-127.1; or 16-11-132 will trigger the reporting requirements of O.C.G.A. § 20-2-1184.
+The incidents will be reported to the school police, the Director of Operations, and the Executive Director (Superintendent) who will notify the network office's attorney.